 Mr. Juviler performs literature reviews, supports software testing and development, writes and edits reports and manuscripts, develops articles and graphics for science communication and dissemination through The BASIS, and other research-related tasks.
-He works on a variety of grant-related activities including: An Evidence-based Approach to Understanding Fantasy Sports Activities and Developing a Computerized Assessment and Referral System (CARS).
+He works on a variety of grant-related activities including: An Evidence-based Approach to Understanding Daily Fantasy Sports Activities, funded by DraftKings, and the GVC-Division on Addiction Internet Gambling Research Collaborative.

 Mr. Juviler graduated with a Bachelor of Science in Cognitive and Brain Sciences from Tufts University in 2018.

 Juviler, J. (2019, September 17).
 Alcohol-branded content on Facebook: What does clicking “Like” say about drinking behavior?
 The BASIS: The DRAM, Vol.15(10).

 Juviler, J. (2019, August 20).
 Under the peer influence: Heavy drinking beliefs in college students.
 The BASIS: The DRAM, Vol.15(9).

 Juviler, J. (2019, July 23).
 Drinking: Small changes make a big difference post-grad.
 The BASIS: The DRAM, Vol.15(8).